raspberrypilearning/sweet-scroll/en/step_6.md

 A lot of people browse websites on their phones or tablets today.
 It is important to make sure that your web pages look great on all types of devices.
 The CSS ```@media``` rule is a great way to create responsive web designs.

---- collapse ---
----
-title: CSS @media Rule
----

-The ```@media``` rule is used to apply different styles to your web page depending on the type of device being used and its settings.
-It can be used to check:
-+ the width and height of the viewport
-+ the width and height of the device
-+ if the device is in landscape or portrait mode
-+ the screen resolution

-It's a great way to create tailored stylesheets for screens of all sizes.

-For more information on what you can do with the @media rule, see [dojo.soy/css_media_rule](http://dojo.soy/css_media_rule)

---- /collapse ---

 --- task ---

 In this project, some mobile devices have a problem using ```background-attachment: fixed```.
 Add the following to the end of your CSS file to turn off the parallax effect for mobile devices.